dcunited001/dcunited001.github.io/_posts/2018-03-31-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

   lose as a tactic and distribute the losses across our ranks.
   "strength" in numbers. typical communist shenenigans.)

+- Shapley values (powerset of team, etc) to determine a player's contribution to various groupings and teams
+  - this maps to some section of this draft

 Most people don't understand what is possible with algorithms because the math required is astronomic.
 To most people, math is boring, but